RogueRope/docs/content/docs/faq/voucher.md

 ---
 A "voucher" is a unique code that you can use to buy a ticket.
 You will get one in the pre-pre-sale.
-If you registered as a couple, you will receive 2 vouchers.
-If you registered as single last year, you will **also** receive 2 vouchers.
-Yay.

 ![](/images/how-to-voucher.gif)

 ## Vouchers Are Personal!

-If someone got a voucher for participating last year, and will not join us this year, the voucher is void.
 You **cannot** give or sell your voucher to your friends.
-When the initial pre-sale is over, we will distribute vouchers to people that joined the mailing-list.

 ## Waiting List

 If you have a voucher, and all tickets are sold out, the ticketing engine puts you on a waiting list.
+First come, first served.

 ## All Sales Are Final, But...